benjamin-hodgson/benjamin-hodgson.github.io/posts/2017-10-17-recursion-without-recursion.md

 * An efficient mutable view of a node and its neighbours, which supports complex sequences of edits to a localised part of a tree
 * Tools to help you implement `IRewriter`, either using a typed fluent interface or using reflection and code generation.

 I've also had success implementing `IRewritable` for a variety of tree-like types.
 Sawmill comes bundled with versions of all of these extension methods for some well-known tree types - `Expression`, `XmlNode`, and `XElement` - and I've written extension packages which do the same for `Newtonsoft.Json.Linq` and Roslyn's syntax trees.
 (These implementations actually use a separate `IRewriter` interface, because of course I can't add a new interface to the above types.)
-It felt like a big validation of my design when I realised that I could use Sawmill to layer a simple, uniform API on top of preexisting types.
+It felt like a big validation of the design when I realised that I could use Sawmill to layer a simple, uniform API on top of preexisting objects.

-Sawmill's version of `Rewrite` also makes an important optimisation which I glossed over above: nodes which the `transformer` function didn't change are _shared_ between the new and old versions of the tree.
+Sawmill's version of `Rewrite` also makes an important optimisation which I glossed over above: parts of the tree which the `transformer` function didn't change are _shared_ between the new and old versions of the tree.
 If you change a single node, you only have to rebuild that node's ancestors (because their children have changed), not the parts of the tree you didn't touch.

 **Picture here**

 (This is safe for immutable trees like those in Roslyn; for mutable trees like `XmlNode` the whole tree has to be copied if any part of it changes.
 This makes me sad - in my view those types should have been immutable all along.)

-Sawmill's API has a couple of other minor differences from the API I outlined above:
+Sawmill's API has a couple of other minor differences from the one I sketched above:

 * Rather than using `IEnumerable`, `GetChildren` and `SetChildren` use a custom `Children` struct.
 This allows you to pass up to two children on the stack, which reduces GC pressure for the common case of nodes with a small number of children.
 If you have more than two children, you can fall back to `IEnumerable`.
 * `IRewritable<T>` has an extra function `T RewriteChildren(Func<T, T> transformer)`, which takes a transformer function, applies it to the node's immediate children, and returns a copy of the node with new children.
 This allows functions like `Rewrite` to avoid building intermediate data structures while traversing the tree.
 Most of the time you'll just want to delegate this method to the supplied `DefaultRewriteChildren` extension method, but in certain circumstances it's possible to write an optimised implementation by hand.
 (Incidentally, this would be a great fit for [C#8's proposed "default interface methods"](https://github.com/dotnet/csharplang/issues/288).)
 * Sawmill attempts to use an `IEnumerable` of the same type that it got from `GetChildren` when it calls `SetChildren`.
 For example if `GetChildren` returned a `List<T>`, `SetChildren` will be called with a `List<T>`.
-This isn't documented in the type, but it can make `SetChildren` easier to implement.
+This can make `SetChildren` easier to implement.
 Note that operations like `Rewrite` generally have the best asymptotic efficiency when `GetChildren` returns an `ImmutableList<T>`, due to the aforementioned sharing optimisation.

 Finally and most importantly, I want to acknowledge Neil Mitchell's great work in his [`uniplate` Haskell library](https://hackage.haskell.org/package/uniplate) (and [its modernised port in `lens`](https://hackage.haskell.org/package/lens-4.15.4/docs/Control-Lens-Plated.html)), upon which Sawmill is based.
 I wouldn't even have thought of this C# library if I hadn't already encountered it in Haskell.
-I recommend the [_Uniform Boilerplate and List Processing_](http://ndmitchell.com/downloads/paper-uniform_boilerplate_and_list_processing-30_sep_2007.pdf) article describing the design of `uniplate`.
+It's weird to think that [`uniplate`'s accompanying article](http://ndmitchell.com/downloads/paper-uniform_boilerplate_and_list_processing-30_sep_2007.pdf) was published in 2007!
+Someone - my mum, if you must know - once told me that in the field of medicine it takes a decade for new research to reach mainstream practice.
+I think that process might take even longer in computer science, but I hope that in writing this I've helped these ideas along a little.